Internal · Instructor Reference

 A.Assembly

-Obj: assembly area + crew; checklist use; component handling; clean + lubricate; positive control check.
+Obj: assembly area + crew; checklist use; proper tools; component handling; clean + lubricate; accounts for all tools/parts after assembly; positive control check.

-Std: assembles glider safely + verifies airworthiness for flight.
+Std: assembles glider safely + verifies airworthiness for flight (may be oral if demonstration impractical).

 B.Ground Handling